LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 and ``getFunctionValueAlternative("scale")`` on the containing ``Container`` to query and retrieve it without depending on an internal schema name.

-Inside a struct collection, use a collection-relative path when each element supplies its own value or callback.
+Inside a struct collection, Inlet resolves the public value name against each concrete element.
 For example, this Lua input supplies ``bar`` directly for one ``foo`` element and computes it with a callback for another:

 .. code-block:: Lua